hortonworks/cloudbreak/docs/configuration.md

 Cloudbreak deployer uses UAA as an identity provider and supports multi tenancy.
 In UAA terminology this is referred as identity zones.
 An identity zone is accessed through a unique subdomain.
 If the standard UAA responds to [https://uaa.10.244.0.34.xip.io](https://uaa.10.244.0.34.xip.io) a zone on this UAA would be accessed through [https://testzone1.uaa.10.244.0.34.xip.io](https://testzone1.uaa.10.244.0.34.xip.io).

+As an example in our hosted deployment the `identity.sequenceiq.com` domain refers to our identity server and the `UAA_ZONE_DOMAIN` variable has to be set to that domain.
+This variable is necessary for UAA to identify which zone provider should handle the requests that arrives to the given domain.

 If you want to use a custom domain for your identity or deployment, put the `UAA_ZONE_DOMAIN` line into your `Profile`.
 You can see an example in the following box:
 ```